Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Reducing the Complexity of Dynamic Programming

 \section{Reducing the Complexity of Dynamic Programming}

 In certain cases the DMC output alphabet size $N$ can be very large, and hence Algorithm \ref{algo: DP N2M} may need to take a long time to find an optimal solution.
-For example, when we use Algorithm \ref{algo: DP N2M} to quantize the output of a continuous memoryless channel (CMC) to $M$ levels, we may need to first uniformly quantize the continuous output to $N$ levels, after which Algorithm \ref{algo: DP N2M} can be applied.
+For example, when we use Algorithm \ref{algo: DP N2M} to quantize the output of a continuous memoryless channel to $M$ levels, we may need to first uniformly quantize the continuous output to $N$ levels, after which Algorithm \ref{algo: DP N2M} can be applied.
 Obviously, increasing $N$ can reduce the loss due to uniform quantization.
 Thus, it is worth reducing the computational complexity of Algorithm \ref{algo: DP N2M} to make it work well for large $N$.

-We deal with this issue in this section.
+We develop two low-complexity techniques in this section.
+Both techniques rely on the QI which is defined as follows.
+The QI was first proposed by Yao \cite{Yao80} as a sufficient condition to reduce the complexity of a class of DP.
+Then, it was pointed out in \cite{Bein09} that Yao's result can be achieved by using the SMAWK algorithm \cite{Aggarwal87}.

 \begin{definition}[Quadrangle inequality] $w(\cdot, \cdot)$ (see \eqref{eqn: w}) is said to satisfy the QI if it satisfies

 for all $1 \leq i < j \leq k < l \leq N$. \end{definition}